Puyo Puyo Champions

-Puyo Puyo Champions (Puyo Puyo eSports (ぷよぷよeスポーツ) in Japan), is a puzzle video game developed by Sonic Team and published by Sega for the Nintendo Switch, Xbox One, PlayStation 4, and in 2019 for Microsoft Windows (through the Steam platform).
+Puyo Puyo Champions (Puyo Puyo eSports (ぷよぷよeスポーツ) in Japan), is a 2018 puzzle video game developed and published by Sega for the Nintendo Switch, Xbox One, PlayStation 4, and in 2019 for Microsoft Windows (through the Steam platform).

 Released in Japan under the name Puyo Puyo eSports, the game was localized for international release in 2019 under the name Puyo Puyo Champions.
 As with Puyo Puyo Tetris, the international release features English characters voices, allowing the player to change between the original Japanese and the English localized voices; the game interface is also available in French, German, Italian, Spanish, Traditional Chinese, Simplified Chinese and Korean.

 Gameplay

-The game features two separate gameplay rules based on the earlier games:
+The game features two gameplay rulesets from the earlier games: